The Power of Social Annotation with Hypothesis | Future of Collaboration

 Integrate Hypothesis with Other Tools

-Hypothesis can be integrated with other educational tools and platforms, like Learning Management Systems (LMS).
-This integration makes it easier to track participation, assess student engagement, and incorporate annotations into your overall teaching strategy.
+Hypothesis can be integrated with other educational and professional tools and platforms, like your Learning Management Systems (LMS).
+This integration makes it easier to track participation, assess student or work engagement and incorporate annotations into your overall working and teaching strategies.

 Reflect on the Annotations